wessberg/cjstoesm/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_LONG_END -->

-This is a [Custom Transformer](https://github.com/Microsoft/TypeScript/pull/13940) for Typescript that converts Node-style [CommonJS modules](https://requirejs.org/docs/commonjs.html) into treeshakeable [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+This is a tool that converts [CommonJS modules](https://requirejs.org/docs/commonjs.html) into tree-shakeable [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
-This allows you to not only bundle CommonJS modules for the browser, but also to bundle them in modern tools such as [Rollup](https://rollupjs.org/).
+This allows you to not only bundle CommonJS modules for the browser, but also makes it possible for you to bundle them in modern tools such as [Rollup](https://rollupjs.org/).

+`cjstoesm` can be used from the [Command Line](#cli-usage), as [a JavaScript library](#api-usage), and as a [TypeScript Custom Transformer](#usage-with-typescripts-compiler-apis).

 Prior art such as [babel-plugin-transform-commonjs](https://github.com/tbranyen/babel-plugin-transform-commonjs) and [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs) exists, but this Custom Transformer aims at producing code that is just as tree-shakeable as equivalent code written natively with ES Modules.
 Additionally, it aims to be as clean as possible, with no _"wrappers"_ around modules as can be seen in other similar solutions.

-This has been implemented as a TypeScript Custom Transformer since:

-- Typescript is a superset of JavaScript, and as such:
-- This works with both JavaScript and TypeScript
-- This is intentionally so low-level that it can be used as the underlying implementation in anything you want, whether it be directly with Typescript's Compiler APIs, Webpack loaders, Rollup plugins, CLIs, or even linting tools.

-For example, here's how this Custom Transformer may rewrite a CommonJS module:
+For example, here's how `cjstoesm` may rewrite a CommonJS module:

 **Input**